ansys/pydpf-post/doc/source/user_guide/troubleshooting.rst

 This error prevents the simulation from being accessed.
 To avoid this error, ensure that you are using a PyDPF-Post version later than 0.2.1 and a PyDPF-Core version later than 0.3.2.
-In this case, a warning might still be raised, but it should not prevent the simulation from being accessed.
+While a warning might still be raised, it should not prevent the simulation from being accessed.

 For the result file to be read, you must set the ``physics_type`` and ``analysis type`` arguments for the ``load_solution()`` method: